yosukesuzuki/go-malt/README.md

 web application starter template for GAE/go

+What is this?

+- Starter template for Google App Engine Go
+- CMS included
+- Easy to deploy
+    - just type "goapp deploy"
+- Auto scaling
+    - AppEngine does it automatically
+    - go runtime spin up is faster than python and java
+- Responsive template

 #set up
 ##1. install go
 if you use Mac OS, "brew install go" is the easiest way.